derekrdm95/Sparkify_PredictUserChurn/README.md

 - For all the numeric feature, I combine them altogether by user_id and than normalize all of them

 ### Metrics For Evaluation and Justification
 Here we use **F1 score** to evaluate and select the model.
-The reason is that overall metrics such as accuracy is not very helpful in the case of user churn.
+First, this is a relatively small dataset, we have very few users that actually churn from our service.
+Besides, the reason is that overall metrics such as accuracy is not very helpful in the case of user churn.
 Churn rate usually not very high acroos the whole population.
 Here we would like to focus more on the precision (those who were predicted churn would truly churn in our case) and recall in our scenario.
 Therefore, f1 score is a better metrics reflecting what we care about.

 ### Conclusion
 Among the three models we've been trained: